 - There is always room for a gelato: Slurp!, Il Golosone, Gelateria La Scogliera.

-Vernazza is one of the truest and some say even one of the most beautiful among Cinque Terre fishing villages.
-Surrounded by very steep olive and grape field slopes.
-Narrow streets, vivid fisherman cottages, and a beautiful harbor are the things that make it to agree with the title as being even one of the most beautiful places in Italy.
+Vernazza is one of the truest and, some say, even one of the most beautiful fishing villages in Cinque Terre.
+Surrounded by steep olive and grape field slopes, it boasts narrow streets, vivid fisherman cottages, and a beautiful harbor—things that make it agree with its title as being even one of the most beautiful places in Italy.

 What to see in Vernazza?

-- The Tower of Doria Castle – Another tower built with defending reasons back in days.
-Nowadays it offers the best views around the Vernazza and its surroundings with steep fields.
-You get to the Vernazza viewpoint and fantastic photos for 1.5 euros (entrance fee).
+The Tower of Doria Castle is another tower built for defensive purposes in days gone by, nowadays it offers the best views of Vernazza and its surroundings, with steep fields.
+For a small entrance fee, you can get to the Vernazza viewpoint and take some fantastic photos.

-- Vernazza Harbor – Beautiful harbor lies right in the heart of the Vernazza.
-There you can just walk on the edge of the harbor line to the end of the mule.
+Vernazza Harbor lies right in the heart of Vernazza.
+There you can simply walk along the edge of the harbor line to the end of the mule path.

-- Church of Santa Margherita di Antiochia – Roman-style church located in the main square right next to the coast.
+Church of Santa Margherita di Antiochia is a Roman-style church located in the main square right next to the coast.

 What to do in Vernazza?

-- For beach people, there are two spots to get tanned and refreshed by the Mediterranean Sea.
-One is right in the city center (before harbor) and the other one is a bit further but close to Vernazza.
+For beach-goers, there are two spots to get tanned and refreshed by the Mediterranean Sea.
+One is right in the city center (before the harbor) and the other one is a bit further but close to Vernazza.

-- Vernazza has two main festivals: Feast Santa Margherita di Antiochia on July 20 and Feast of Pirates.
-The last festival celebrates its defending and fighting back attacks by pirates many centuries ago.
+Vernazza has two main festivals: the Feast of Santa Margherita di Antiochia on July 20th and the Feast of Pirates.
+The latter festival celebrates its defense and fighting back against attacks by pirates many centuries ago.

-- If you are interested in local wine production, then don’t miss a chance and try wine tasting in some of the shops called enoteca.
-Wine in the Five Lands area is mostly white.
+If you are interested in local wine production, then don’t miss your chance to try wine tasting in some of the shops called enoteca.
+Wine in the Cinque Terre area is mostly white.

 What to eat in Vernazza?